From Unfamiliar to Familiar: Detecting Pre-training Data via Gradient Deviations in Large Language Models: Experiments

 \subsubsection{Transferability}

-Although our method shares the same feature extraction framework, it requires dataset-specific classifiers.
-To examine whether a unified classifier is feasible, we train classifiers on WikiMIA and ArXiv separately and evaluate cross-dataset generalization, as well as train a unified classifier on mixed data.
-Table~\ref{tab:cross_dataset_generalization} shows that cross-dataset transfer leads to notable performance degradation due to dataset shifts (e.g., distribution, difficulty, and pre-training differences), which cause classifiers to overfit dataset-specific gradient features.
-In contrast, the unified classifier performs well on mixed data, indicating that our method can capture universal feature discrepancies arising from model familiarity.
+Although our method uses a unified feature extraction pipeline, it currently relies on dataset-specific classifiers.
+We evaluate cross-dataset transfer between WikiMIA and ArxivTection, as well as a unified classifier trained on mixed data.
+As shown in Table~\ref{tab:cross_dataset_generalization}, direct transfer suffers severe performance degradation due to dataset shift, while the unified classifier achieves strong results on combined data.
+This indicates that our approach captures generalizable patterns related to pre-training familiarity.